JohnsonLabJanelia/FetchGamePhysics/README.md

 - [x] Trajectory planner for picking up the cube and place it on the goal.
 - [x] Integrate three robots, working tables, ramp to complete the scene.
 - [x] Integration with ur_rtde and UR offline simulator.
-- [ ] Integration with real robot.
+- [ ] Calibration and integration with real robot.
+- [ ] Game release

 ## Acknowledgement
 - Jinyao Yan